Chris Chester (rugby league): Hull Kingston Rovers

 Chester retired from playing following a serious neck injury and took up a role as first team coach of Hull KR.
 He had previously been on the coaching staff at Castleford Tigers.
 In 2014, Chester was promoted to head coach following the departure of Craig Sandercock.
 In his first full season as head coach, Chester guided Hull KR to the 2015 Challenge Cup final, but his team were soundly beaten.
 On 24 February 2016, Hull Kingston Rovers dismissed Chester as head coach following the home defeat by Wakefield Trinity Wildcats on 21 February 2016; they had gained one point from their opening three matches in the 2016 Super League season.

 Wakefield Trinity

 On 16 March 2016, Chester was appointed Head Coach at Wakefield Trinity with immediate effect following the departure of Brian Smith.

 Chester guided Wakefield to 8th position in the table in 2016 and 5th the following season.
 In 2016, Chester also led Wakefield to a Challenge Cup semi-final.

 On 10 August 2021, Chester was terminated as head coach of Wakefield after recording only four wins in the 2021 Super League season and with the club sitting second last on the table.

 Castleford Tigers

 On 7 July 2025, he took over as interim head-coach at Castleford Tigers, following the departure of Danny McGuire.

+On 7 August 2026 he temporarily took over the role of head coach in Ryan Carr's absence.